 Note: default structures could be applied at the organization level but that would be relatively inflexible.
 Setting them at WorkSpace level makes it easy to:

-NOTE: Currently this arrangement is not fully supported by the WorkSet Creation UI.
+NOTE: At the time of writing this arrangement was not fully supported by the WorkSet Creation UI.
 If the WorkSet_03 in the above example is used as a Template WorkSet the WorkSet.cfg is created in the expected location but the WorkSet folders are not.
 We are investigating this and will update this article once we have new information.